 Always take notes on everything you do during dyeing.
 Because the simplest details that seemed impossible to forget at that time may have been completely out of your mind after a few days.
 This may sometimes force you to do the same thing over and over again.
 To avoid this, always make a note of what you do at what stage, how much and what you use.

 After completing the mordanting phase, you can proceed to dyeing.
 You have two options for this.
-One is to use plants that you bought from herbalist shops, that you have collected from nature or the kitchen residues you have accumulated.
-We obtain the dye from dry or wet plant materials simply by brewing.
+One is to use plants that you bought from herbalist shops, that you have collected from nature or the kitchen scraps you have saved.
+We obtain the dye from dry or fresh plant materials simply by brewing.
 In other words, unless a different and special application is required, we pour hot water on the material and we wait for its color to transfer to the water.
 Then we filter this dye and start to heat our mordanted fiber in this dye bath.
 The color we will obtain will vary depending on how much plant material we use, how long the fiber remains in the dye, and how much it is heated.

 Another advantage of using natural dye extracts is that they are actually more affordable.
 Our natural dye extracts contain a much more concentrated amount of dyestuff than dry plant materials.
-In other words, for the same color, you should use 100g dry plant material on the one hand, and 2-3g extract on the other.
+In other words, for the same intensity of color, you should use 100g dry plant material on the one hand, and 2-3g of extract on the other.
 Our extracts are also certified organic, meaning you don't have to doubt what's inside.

 Natural dye extracts give more practical and good results for situations where you want to get the same color repeatedly.
 Since they are in powder form, you can easily determine how many grams you will use and create your own recipes.
 Likewise, it is easier to follow and apply a recipe.

 For those who are just going to start dyeing naturally, we have created a “Starter Set” to eliminate the complexity of which material and how much should you buy.
 This set contains 1.
 3m (500g) of hand-woven organic cotton fabric that we produce specifically for natural dyeing applications, 2. cotton mordanting kit and 3.
 6 pack sample set.
 You can mordant your fabric, cut it into 50cm pieces and then dye it in 6 different colors.
-After this practice, you can change your fiber type, explore further details with any type of fiber and the color you want.
+After this practice, you can change your fiber type, explore further details with any type of fiber or the color you want.
 If you wish, you can study each color individually according to their recipes.
 When you progress in this order, it will be quite practical and at the same time a solid way to practice natural dyeing on your own.